Anastasiya999/elevator-system/README.md

 ## :pencil: About The Project

-The aim of this project is to simulate elevator system mechanizm.
+The aim of this project is to simulate elevator system mechanism.
 The system can simultaneously serve at least 16 lifts.
 It allows to:

 - Process pick up requests
 - Update elevator's state